 I’m here to tell you that you can measure your sales and marketing efforts in much the same way as the other aspects of your business.
 This enables you to determine, for every dollar poured into the marketing and sales funnel, how much you’ll get out of the other end.
 It’s called Revenue Performance Management.

-1. Find leads or get found by prospects: The market has changed and it’s time to get used to the fact that the buyer is in control.
+Find leads/be found by prospects.
+The market has changed and it’s time to get used to the fact that the buyer is in control.
 Get creative!

-2. Capture leads: Clean, manageable and actionable sales lead data is critical to your success.
-If your new prospect is not captured, tracked and nurtured, they will quickly fall into the “Lost Opportunity” bucket.
+Capture leads.
+Clean, manageable, and actionable sales lead data is critical to your success.
+If your new prospect is not captured, tracked, and nurtured, they will quickly fall into the “Lost Opportunity” bucket.

-3. Track: Following a sales opportunity in an organized, clearly-defined manner will streamline your sales process and will help you isolate true opportunities.
-How often has someone in your salesforce been pulled in by the allure of the most dangerous sales drug in the marketplace, “Hope-ium?”
+Track.
+Following a sales opportunity in an organized, clearly-defined manner will streamline your sales process and help you distinguish true opportunities from those who are interested but not ready to buy.
+How often has someone in your sales force lost focus because their hope that a sale will close overpowers the evidence?

-4. Acquire: The hardest thing to do is “get the contract” and convert the opportunity to an actual sale.
-We all want customers and the close is the most important part of the process!
+Acquire.
+The hardest thing to do is “get the contract” and convert the opportunity to an actual sale.
+We all want customers and closing is the most important part of the process!

-5. Onboard: Your prospect is now a customer!
-Ensure a smooth, efficient and seamless delivery of your product or service and keep a customer for life.
+Onboard.
+Your prospect is now a customer!
+Ensure a smooth, efficient, and seamless delivery of your product or service and keep that customer for life.

-6. Measure: Throughout the process, measurement is critical.
-If you cannot accurately measure how many revenue dollars you generate for every business development dollar (i.e., sales and marketing) you spend, you will never understand how to target and retain your best customers.
+Measure.
+Throughout the process, measurement is critical.
+If you cannot accurately measure how many revenue dollars you generate for every business development dollar (i.e. sales and marketing) spent, you will never understand how to target and retain your best customers.

-7. Optimize: Once you begin to better understand your process, you can make it more efficient.
+Optimize.
+Once you begin to better understand your sales process, you can make it more efficient.

-8. Repeat: Obviously, once you have optimized, you will now want to repeat those best practices (and always remember to measure along the way)!
+Repeat.
+Obviously, once you have optimized, you then want to repeat those best practices (and always remember to keep measuring along the way)!

-9. Scale: Scaling your business is where true growth begins.
-Once you are bringing those profitable dollars into your business in a measureable and process-driven fashion, it’s time to scale and start the 9 Steps all over again!
+Scale.
+Scaling your business is where true growth begins.
+Once you are bringing those profitable dollars into your business in a measurable and process-driven fashion, it’s time to scale and start the 9 Steps all over again!

-Download our free ebook and watch for more blogs in this series!
-We’ll break down each of the 9 steps and provide insights and concepts that will help you in justifying your business development efforts.
+Download our free ebook about measuring your sales efforts, and watch for more blogs in this series too.
+We’ll break down each of the 9 steps and provide insights and concepts that will help as you justify your business development efforts.
 Stay tuned!